brouck/design-analysis-jodatime/README.md

 ## Extract Graph Data

-The odem files you want to read must be on the following path:
+The .odem files you want to read must be on the following path:

 `\design-analysis-jodatime\data\odem`

+And you need to set `EXECUTE_EXTRACT_GRAPH_DATA` to `true`.

+This generates .data files that will be exported to `design-analysis-jodatime\data\results\graph`.